 Ukrainian Marriage Basic Requirements

-Getting married in the Ukraine to a Ukrainian spouse is relatively simple.
-If you are a Canadian citizen there are a few differences with other foreign nationalities because Canada does not have a central statistical registry of marriages, and Canada is not a signatory to the Hague Apostille Convention.
+Getting married in Ukraine to a Ukrainian spouse is relatively simple.
+If you are a Canadian citizen, there are a few differences with other foreign nationalities because Canada does not have a central statistical registry of marriages, and Canada is not a signatory to the Hague Apostille Convention.
 But these have fairly straightforward solutions which will be explained below.

 The procedure for getting married is as follows: